-6. After installing the blade/blade disc check that it does not interfere with the cutter housing.
-If the blade contacts the cutter housing, consult your servicing dealer.
+6. After installing the blade/blade disc check that it does not interfere with the housing.
+If the blade contacts the housing, consult an authorized Honda servicing dealer.

 A bent blade can be the cause of serious personal injury or accident.